Industrial Chemicals– Possible Carcinogen (IARC 2B)

 Inhalation is the most important route of occupational exposure.
 Dermal absorption has also been observed.

-Workers at risk of exposure to DCM include furniture refinishers, chemical manufacturers, and painters.
-Workers may be exposed when spraying urethane foam, removing paint or varnish from equipment or furniture, or using products that use DCM as a propellant.
+In terms of exposure groups by occupations, the largest exposed group are motor vehicle body repairers, followed by painters and decorators, and then machinists and machining and tooling inspectors.
+Other important occupations that may be exposed are furniture refinishers and chemical manufacturers.
+Workers may be exposed when spraying urethane foam, removing paint or varnish from equipment or furniture, or using products that use DCM as a propellant or degreasing agent.

 An estimated 80% of dichloromethane produced globally is released to the environment.